This guide provides instructions on how to integrate Lemonade Server into your application.

 The first part of this guide contains instructions that are common for both integration approaches.
 The second part provides advanced instructions only needed for app-managed server integrations.

-To identify if Lemonade Server is installed on a system, you can use the lemonade-server CLI command, which is added to path when using our installer.
+To identify if Lemonade Server is installed on a system, you can use the lemonade CLI, which is added to PATH when using our installer.
 This is a reliable method to:

 Note: The

-To identify whether or not the server is running anywhere on the system you may use the status command of lemonade-server.
+To identify whether or not the server is running anywhere on the system you may use the status command:

 This command will return either Server is not running or Server is running on port <PORT>.